kamora/PHPCodeGuide/PHPStyleGuide.md

 getwelcomemessage();
 </pre>

-&#8627; Incorrect because the function names are not all properly camelcased.
+&#8627; Incorrect because the function names are not all properly camelcased or separated by underscores.

 #### &#10004; Correct